1131-NCCUBionf/pro2/README.md

 ## Command

-Please go ahead and execute your code with the following command.
+Please go ahead and execute your code using the following command.

 ```Python